llaske/sugarizer-server/README.md

 # Optimize performance

-If you want to optimize JavaScript performance, you could generate an optimized version of Sugarizer and Sugarizer-Server with [Grunt](http://gruntjs.com).
+If you want to optimize JavaScript performance, you could generate an optimized version of Sugarizer and Sugarizer Server with [Grunt](http://gruntjs.com).
 This optimized version will minimize and reduce the size of the public resources.

 First, ensure that Node.js and npm are installed on your machine.
 See [here](http://nodejs.org/) for more information.